pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 ```

-Once the job finishes, we shouldd be able to read the usual `.o` and `.e`
+Once the job finishes, we should be able to read the usual `.o` and `.e`
 files: